 Interesting and useful features

-Adobe has created some new and interesting features that will make life for UX designers even easier.
+Adobe has created some new and interesting features that will make a life for UX designers even easier.

 For designers, it has always been very important to be able to create pixel-perfect designs with the right margins between design elements.
 Adobe Experience Design created powerful smart guides to make this process even easier.

 Using Adobe Experience Design, designers can create design templates and clickable prototypes that show visual representations of the screen flows.
 Using this tool, designers can show the connections between screens and which screen should be opened when clicking which link elements.

 Adobe Experience Design created a new, convenient way to manage layers.
 When users select an artboard, they will be shown only layers from this artboard.
 It’s very useful when working with layers from different artboards.

 In comparison with other design tools, Adobe Experience Design is very easy to understand and learn.
 The tool has a simple interface, and all the important elements are immediately accessible from the first screen.

 Easy to learn tool